acorn-io/acorn-oss-workshop/secret.md

 It defines a secret named *pg-creds*, of type basic, with the value *postgres* set for both the username and password properties.

-Next, reference the secret’s username and password into the worker, db and result containers.
+Next, reference the secret’s username and password into the *worker*, *db* and *result* containers.
 To do so use the following syntax :

 ```
 secrets://SECRET_NAME/PROPERTY_NAME
 ```

-For instance, the new definition of the db container is as follows (the same changes need be done for the worker and result containers):
+For instance, the new definition of the *db* container is as follows (the same changes need be done for the *worker* and *result* containers):

 ```
   db: {